MoCo-GHE-Admin/github-scripts/README.md

-  -h, --help        show this help message and exit --pat-key PATKEY  key in .gh_pat.toml of the PAT to use --token TOKEN     use this PAT to access resources --repo REPO       Specify a single repo to work on in the specified org if desired --url URL         the graphql URL
+  -h, --help        show this help message and exit --pat-key PATKEY  key in .gh_pat.toml of the PAT to use --token TOKEN     use this PAT to access resources --repo REPO       Specify a single repo to work on in the specified org if
+                    desired
+  --all             Dump ALL (Well, not owners) permissions, not just non-team
+                    singletons
+  --admin           Only output admins of the repo --url URL         the graphql URL
 ```